JasonFreeberg/summer-workshops/week4/README.md

 1. [Getting Started Guide from Docker](https://docs.docker.com/get-started/).
 Only parts 1 through 4 are necessary at this point.
     - Looks like Microsoft has an identical guide here: https://docs.microsoft.com/en-us/visualstudio/docker/tutorials/docker-tutorial
+3. See the [hello-docker](hello-docker/) directory for a bare-bones Dockerfile and usage instructions
+4. Another simple example Dockerfile, this time for a Java app: https://github.com/JasonFreeberg/my-spring-app
-3. YouTube Videos.
+5. YouTube Videos.
 These are from the context of .NET, which is a framework built on top of C#.
 You can ignore the .NET specifics, but their explanations and reasoning about Docker containers is in plain English.
     1. https://www.youtube.com/watch?v=vmnvOITMoIg&ab_channel=dotNET
     2. https://www.youtube.com/watch?v=k2sskhYEPkI&ab_channel=dotNET
     3. https://www.youtube.com/watch?v=d7D0h9i-QCw&ab_channel=dotNET

 ## Exercises

 1. If you haven't already, fork the python-playground sample repo.
 In your fork, add a `Dockerfile` that creates a virtual environment, installs the packages, and runs the application.
 Remember, your Dockerfile will need to copy the application code and requirements.txt file!